Chapter 3:

 “It will be difficult for you to comprehend at this stage.
 I will explain soon.”

-“But Prince Cassius, I am not a powerful magic user.”
+“But, Prince Cassius, I am not a powerful magic user.”

 “Worry not, my sweet, it is not magic I am after.
 Besides, once you choose your talent, together we can simply…”

-“I have already chosen mine.”
+“I have already chosen my talent.”

-“Well, what did you choose?” he said, staring into my eyes.
+“Well, what did you choose?” he said, gazing into my eyes.
 “If it is something powerful, then there is no point in our romance!
 How will my dream of us powering up together ever come true?”

-He reached for my hand and I gave it to him.
+He reached for my hand, and I gave it to him.

 The prince is a hopeless romantic.
 I shouldn’t be shocked, but I am.